-- The UK Health Security Agency (UKHSA) publish an overall health profile for Croydon, plus several themed profiles for a wide range of topics that can be accessed from their data and analysis tools webpage, and from Fingertips platform.
+- The Office for Health Improvement and Disparities (OHID) publish an overall health profile for Croydon, plus several themed profiles for a wide range of topics that can be accessed from the Fingertips platform.

 - The Greater London Authority Data Store is a free and open data-sharing portal where anyone can access data relating to the capital.
 It contains information relating to health, communities, housing, community safety, environment, transport, jobs and the economy.

 - The Projecting Adult Needs and Service Information (PANSI ) and Projecting Older People Population Information system (POPPI) websites are designed to help explore the possible impact that demography and certain conditions may have on populations aged 18 to 64 years (PANSI) and 65 years and over (POPPI).

-- The National Adult Social Care Intelligence Service (NASCIS) aims to provide a single national resource of timely, relevant and useful information for social care services across England.
+- The Adult Social Care Hub from NHS Digital aims to provide a single national resource of timely, relevant and useful information for social care services across England.